ChristofSchwarz/qs-mash-jwtlogin/README.md

 To protect usernames, those are hashed.
 To protect the JWT token, it can only be decrypted with a password chosen for that user.

 I am using CryptoJS for hashing, encrypting and decrypting.
+So it is quite hard to break in, but yet I don't recommend this as a production solution, just for setting up test users without any other dependency (such as Local Windows Users etc.)